 Places to visit in and around Bhaktapur

-Bhaktapur Durbar Square: One of world best heritage sites of Nepal, which reflects the city’s rich culture, art, and architectural design, it is also the central setting of the city for architectural monuments and arts.
+Bhaktapur Durbar Square: One of the world best heritage sites of Nepal, which reflects the city’s rich culture, art, and architectural design, it is also the central setting of the city for architectural monuments and arts.

 Famous golden gate entrance to the main courtyard of the Palace of 55 windows; the gate is regarded as the world’s most beautiful and richly carved specimens of its kind.

 Bhaktapur Nytapola Temple: Highlights of Bhaktapur and landmark Nytapola Temple, meaning 5 storied temples of 30 meter high, the tallest temple of Kathmandu valley.
 It was built by King Bhupatindra Malla in 1708 AD.
 Each of its five terraces holds a pair of figures, starting from bottom wrestlers, elephant, lion, griffins, and goddesses.

 The Bhaktapur National Art Gallery: Located within Bhaktapur Durbar Square treasures rare paintings and manuscripts with painted covers and illustrations are found in this museum.
-The gallery contains brass, bronze, stone and wooden images of medieval art tradition of Nepal.
+The gallery contains brass, bronze, stone and wooden images of the medieval art tradition of Nepal.
 The gallery is closed on Thursday and public holidays.

 Bhairavnath Temple of Bhaktapur: Originally built as one-story pagoda during King Jagat Jyoti Malla period, later changed into a three-story temple in 1718 A.D. by King Bhupatindra Malla, this temple now stands for its artistic grandeur.
 Bhairavnath temple is dedicated to Lord Bhairab – the god of Terror.

 Dattatreya Temple: Built in 1427 AD, the temple is said to have been built from a single tree visit a monastery having exquisitely carved peacock windows located near the temple area.